Regulation in Infection Biology

 Are you interested in joining our research group?

-We are constantly looking for highly motivated and enthusiastic bachelor and master students, PhD students and Post-docs who would like to join our team.
-Please contact directly Emmanuelle Charpentier for more information.
-The Department is a host lab for Alexander von Humboldt fellows: please have a look at the website http://www.humboldt-foundation.de/web/home.html.
+Are you interested in joining our research group?
+We are constantly looking for highly motivated and enthusiastic bachelor and master students, PhD students and Post docs who would like to join our affiliated Department of Regulation in Infection Biology (RIIB) at the Max Planck Institute for Infection Biology (MPIIB) in Berlin.
+Please see here for more information.
+The Department is a host lab Alexander von Humboldt fellows: please have a look at the website for more information.
 We are looking forward to your application!